-In the classroom, you’ll learn everything from medical terminology to health care billing.
-At the end of your studies, you’ll complete a work-based practicum, supplementing the theory and knowledge gained in the classroom while acquiring vital hands-on experience.
-After just 20 weeks, you’ll have the skills and knowledge to be essential to the flow of information in health care facilities.Apply Now Grab and Go Information
+In the classroom, you’ll learn everything from medical terminology to health care records management.
+At the end of your studies, you’ll complete a work-integrated learning experience acquiring vital hands-on skills.
+After just 22 weeks, you’ll have the knowledge and confidence to be essential to the flow of information in health care facilities.Apply Now Grab and Go Information

 Your certificate for Unit Clerk will prepare you for positions in a variety of medical environments, including:

 - Doctor Offices